 Malaysia grants two types of patents: Standard Patent and Utility Innovation

 Patent Grants are exclusive rights given for an invention, which is a product or a process that provides a new way of doing something, a new process or a new technical solution to solve a problem.
-It is required to have an inventiveness or an inventive step.
+It is required to have inventiveness or an inventive step - as well as to be novel, meaning that it has never been disclosed before.
 Patent grants can have multiple claims.

 An Utility Innovation Certificate is an exclusive right granted for a "minor" invention which does not require to satisfy the test of inventiveness as required of a standard patent.
+It also have to be novel, meaning that it has not been disclosed before.
 Utility Innovation can have only one claim and thus the protection granted is narrower.

 What is patentable under the Malaysian Patent Act 1983?